DeloitteAU/react-habitat/README.md

 - [Passing props](#passing-properties-props-to-your-components) to your components.
 - Using the proxy prop to [pass data back again](#passing-data-back-again).
 - Setting the [Habitat's css class](#setting-the-habitats-css-class).
-- Turn on/off the original [node replacement](#replace-original-node)
+- Turn on/off the original [node replacement](#replace-original-node) feature.

 **[⬆ back to top](#table-of-contents)**

 ## Passing properties *(props)* to your components

-Resolving and registering components alone is not all that special, but passing data to it via html attributes is pretty useful.
-This allows the backend to easily pass data to your components in a modular fashion.

 To set props you have a few choices.
 You can use all of these or only some (they merge) so just use what's suits you best for setting properties.

 |Attribute|Description|
 |---|---|